technion/maia_mailguard/README.md

 We are building on the updates from technion while holding off on certain changes e.g. scrypt, which we feel would be better suited to a version 1.1 release.
 Our goal is to obtain a stable, working install of the updated mailguard 1.0 branch, with a quick (for the common case) installation process.

-The initial target platform will be on Centos 7 on openvz, due to the ease and speed of deployment.
+The initial target platform will be Centos 7 on openvz, due to the ease and speed of deployment.
 Other environments will follow (lxc containers, VMs and conventional machines).

 The README from the original technion fork is below: